NatronGitHub/Natron/BUGS.md

 Here is a list of know bugs, ordered by priority from high to low:

+- kOfxParamStringIsRichTextFormat  is not supported (it should use a QTextEdit and not convert the string to plain text)

 - The quit dialog ("do you want to save...") appears behind float panes.

 - Tab traversal is completely broken.
 This is a major GUI bug.